-The cybersecurity landscape continues to evolve into 2024 and beyond.
-As it does, accountants and other financial professionals must stay apprised of developments that could affect the security and compliance of their work - and even put their businesses at risk.
+The cybersecurity landscape continues to evolve into 2025 and beyond.
+As it does, accountants and other financial professionals must stay apprised of developments that could affect the security and compliance of their work - and even put their businesses at risk!

-In this Cybersecurity Executive Brieffor Accountants, you'll learn about:
+In this Cybersecurity Executive Brief for Accountants, you'll learn about:

-- Cloudinevitability and a silver lining - Ongoing endpoint security concerns - The social and reputational risks of a breach - Increasinglycomplex partner requirements (such as cybersecurity questionnaires) - Why awareness training is the most important tactic of all - The failures of ITservices taking a reactive, not proactive, approach
+- Cloud inevitability and a silver lining

+- Ongoing endpoint security concerns

+- The social and reputational risks of a breach

+- Increasingly complex partner requirements

+- Why awareness training is important

+- The failures of IT services taking a reactive approach

+Cloud Inevitability:

-Cloud Inevitability: Accounting Applications Increasingly Moving to the Cloud
+Accounting Applications Are Increasingly Moving to the Cloud

 One of the clearest trends in cybersecurity that's relevant to accountants and accounting departments is the inevitability of the cloud.
-More and more accounting applications are allocating more and more of their resources to their cloud product, not their desktop, server, or on-premises version.
+More and more accounting applications are allocating more and more of their resources to their cloud product, not their desktop, server, or on-premises versions.

-And that's assuming they have a non-cloud product at all: some newer players never had an on-premises version to begin with.
+That's also assuming they have a non-cloud product at all: some newer players never had an on-premises version to begin with!